ellakoa/postcard-poem/content/posts/cauldrons-of-the-bay.md

              don’t disturb them as you pass or your feet could be held fast.

-  Halloween, the cauldrons still
+  At Halloween, the cauldrons still
-              in the sand, images to chill
-  Imprints of monsters
+           Left in the sand are images to chill Imprints of monsters
               unleashed to fright
   Keep safe dear friends